pjshea/AndroidNFC/README.md

 Configure following before running :
-1. Please hardcode the file name until we get UI:

-	In MainActivity.java,
-	In class "FileUriCallback" ---> String transferFile = "xxxx";

-2. In AndroidManifest.xml, please change android:minSdkVersion as per your device's version.
+1. In AndroidManifest.xml, please change android:minSdkVersion as per your device's version.
 	Please note: NFC is supported only for Android 4.1 or higher

-Currently, only pictures from this location (/storage/emulated/0/Pictures) are available for transfer.
+Dynamic selection of single image and the transfer is implemented.

 Next Steps:

-- [ ] 1.
-Create UI/code for selecting pictures from the file explorer to share.
-Should open the default picture location. - Parth
+- [x] 1.
+Create UI/code for selecting pictures from the file explorer to share. - Parth
 - [ ] 2.
 Create UI/code for selecting messages from ??? to share.
 - [ ] 3.
 Create UI/code for selecting contacts to share
 - [ ] 4.
 Developing backend code to share messages.